 How Much Will It Cost to Fix My Dishwasher?

-The average cost of a dishwasher repair is about $180, but the range for repairs is quite large.
-While minor repairs such as replacing the water valve or blown fuse typically cost below $150, repairs like replacing the electronic control board or pump assembly can cost more than $400.
+The average cost of a dishwasher repair is about $180, but the cost varies with the type of repair.
+While minor repairs such as replacing the water inlet valve, door latch or blown fuse typically cost below $150, repairs like replacing the electronic control board or pump assembly can bring the cost of repairs closer to $400.

 Knowing how much a repair will cost can help you decide whether to repair or replace your dishwasher when it breaks down.
 The most accurate way to determine repair cost is to have a service technician visit your home, diagnose the dishwasher and give you an estimate of the repair.
 You’ll typically have to pay the repair tech a service fee of $130 to $150 to diagnose the dishwasher and give you the estimate of the repair.

-If the repair estimate is less than $300, then you’re likely better off making the repair because you’ve already paid the diagnostic fee and the dishwasher won’t cost that much more to fix.
+If the repair estimate is less than $300 for labor plus replacement parts, then you’re likely better off making the repair.

 If the repair is over $300, then you’ll likely need to consider your dishwasher’s age and replacement cost when making your repair/replace decision.